Steps down and sunset at Camilo Beach Lagos

 View from above of Ponte da Piedade, Lagos

-Located just to the west of Lagos, the Ponte da Piedade headland shows off the beauty of the rugged coastline.
-Golden cliff-like rocks stretch up to 20 metres high and there’s a footpath you can use to explore them from different perspectives.
+Located just to the west of Lagos, the Ponta da Piedade headland shows off the beauty of the rugged coastline.
+Golden limestone cliffs stretch up to 20 metres high and there’s a footpath you can use to explore them from different perspectives.
 You’ll find grottos and sea arches that nature has sculpted from limestone over thousands of years.

 Another great way to discover these caves and grottos is by one of the many boat trips available such as this Ponta da Piedade Boat Tour with Local Guide.